emmAnalyticsCoach/Qlick-view-Dashboard-with-main-KPI-S-to-one-sale-s-company/README.md

 # Qlick-view-Visualitzation

-There is a dashboard with the main metrics wich are considered for a right management, control and planification about sales and billing of one store.
+There is a dashboard with the main metrics wich are considered for a right management, control and planification about sales and billing of a store.
 There are quantitative and qualitatve indicators.

 **Quantitative metrics**: Total clientes, Total productos, Numero de facturaciones, Ventas ,Total impagos